arduino/help-center-content/content/Hardware/Nano Family/How-to-burn-the-bootloader-in-an-Arduino-Nano-using-an-Arduino-UNO.md

    ![Connection](img/uno-to-nano_connection.png)

    > Note that the connections are made between Arduino UNO I/O pins and Arduino Nano ICSP connector.
-This connector has 6 pins that are arranged as the diagram shows (placing the NANO board with ICSP connector facing up leaving the USB port on the right side).
+This connector has 6 pins that are arranged as the diagram shows (placing the Nano board with ICSP connector facing up leaving the USB port on the right side).

    ![ICSP connection](img/ICSP_names.png)